mikewest/http-state-tokens/draft-west-http-state-tokens.md

     delivered.
 It is either null, or contains up to 256-bits of binary data.
 Unless otherwise specified, its value is null.

-*   `max-age` is a timestamp representing the token's lifetime in seconds.
-Unless otherwise specified, HTTP State Tokens have a 3600 second (1 hour) `max-age`.
+*   `max-age` is a number representing the token's lifetime in seconds.
+Unless otherwise specified, its value is `3600` (1 hour).

 *   `value` is the token's value (surprising, right?).
 It contains up to 256-bits of binary data.